sammi-turner/OCaml-Examples/README.md

 and returns a [type] such that [describe what the function does]."
 ```

+LLMs are also good at providing simple examples of specific syntax features, keywords, or concepts in OCaml.

-The less code code generated, the more likely it is to be correct.
+As a general rule of thumb, the less code there is in the output, the more likely it is to be correct.

 If attempting to compile the code generates syntax errors, copy the first reported error and feed it back to Chat-GPT as part of the conversation in this format